swamikevala/dwara2/README.md

     1. schema.sql(ensure the schema name is what is used in the application.properties)
     2. dwara_master_tables.sql

+Please refer the confluence page on how to unit test https://art.iyc.ishafoundation.org/x/eVAbAQ

+TODO: The following are still WIP, please ignore...

 Start the app with skip tests
     ```mvn clean package/install spring-boot:run```